 A massive library of Bollywood productions (10,000 hours’ worth), plus the ability to watch content in multiple regional Indian languages plus dozens of live channels of Indian TV.

 The horror, the horror — plus thrills, chills, and all the things that go bump in the night are the stars of this AMC Network–owned streamer devoted to scaring the heck out of its subscribers.
-Beyond some of the big titles of the genre (the Halloween and Friday the 13th franchises are well-represented) and cult favorites (Class of 1984, Sorority Babes), the service offers premium, scripted original movies and shows, including a series remake of Creepshow.
+Beyond some of the big titles of the genre (Halloween, Hellraiser, and other franchises are well-represented) and cult favorites (Class of 1984, Sorority Babes), the service offers premium, scripted original movies and shows, including a series remake of Creepshow.

-We’ll be adding more sports options to this list soon, but in the meantime, this is the big one that should be on your radar.
+There are other sports streaming options out there, this is one that should be on your radar.
 The most important thing you need to know is that ESPN+ isn’t a way of getting ESPN without paying for cable.
 It’s an add-on platform for fans who want extra coverage of sports like tennis and soccer, more UFC and boxing, plus the ability to dive deeper into ESPN’s catalogue of original programming, including the full 30 on 30 library.

 What it is: The digital reincarnation of the groundbreaking 1980s music-and-culture TV series serves up a deep library of amazing artifacts from the 1970s–1990s, and the variety is impressive.
 Beyond a selection of complete episodes, you’ll find everything from midnight movies (Desperate Teenage Lovedolls, I Was a Zombie for the F.B.I.) and music docs (Life on the V, Heavy Metal Parking Lot) to full episodes of Gumby and Dr. Ruth’s syndicated talk show.